-Returnable packaging materials may be classified as Property, plant and equipment or Inventory.
-The classification mainly depends on whether the ownership gets transferred and whether HEINEKEN has the legal or constructive obligation to buy back the materials.
+Returnable packaging materials may be classified as property, plant and equipment or inventory.
+The classification mainly depends on whether ownership is transferred and if HEINEKEN has the legal or constructive obligation to buy back the materials.

-Refer to note 8.2 for the general accounting policy on Property, plant and equipment.
-Specifically for Returnable packaging materials, the estimated useful life depends on the loss of the materials in the market as well as on HEINEKEN site.
+Refer to Note 8.3 for the general accounting policy on property, plant and equipment.
+Specifically for returnable packaging materials, the estimated useful life depends on the loss of the materials in the market as well as on HEINEKEN's sites.